thomasbourke1/STM-electric-field-simulation/README.md

 - [COMSOL Multiphysics](https://www.comsol.com/)

 ## Features
-- Plot in and out of plane electric field component as a function of distance across the substrate
+- Plot in and out of plane electric field component as a function of distance across the substrate.
 - Calculate tip-sample distance with feedback on using the STM equation.

 ### Screenshots

 - Schematic of the model used in this simulation.
 The Au substrate was set as grounded and a bias of 7V applied uniformly throughout the tip.
-A small distance (<5$\r{A}$) is set between the tip and sample.
+A small distance (<5$\r{A}$) is set between the tip and sample. \\[ augh \\]
 ![STM geometry](/readme_scs/setup.jpg)
 - Heat map of voltage applied.
 ![Tip-surface bias applied](/readme_scs/SCR-20241121-ohlm.jpeg)